 Eating a healthy, balanced diet is one of the most important things you can do to protect your health.
-In fact, up to 80 per cent of premature heart disease and stroke can be prevented through your life choices and habits, such as eating a healthy diet and being physically active.
+In fact, up to 80% of premature heart disease and stroke can be prevented through your life choices and habits, such as eating a healthy diet and being physically active.

 A healthy diet can help lower your risk of heart disease and stroke by: